nsvrn/chainstate_parser/readme.md

 #### Chainstate Parser
-Parses Bitcoin's LevelDB UTXO set (chainstate folder) and dumps to a flat sqlite table
+Parses Bitcoin's LevelDB UTXO set (chainstate folder) and dumps to a flat sqlite or parquet files